imandra-ai/imandra-docs/notebooks-src/Tic Tac Toe with ReasonML.md

 ## Verifying

-We can invert this question, and turn it into a verification statement and ask Imandra to check it for us like a test.
+We can invert this question, and turn it into a verification statement and ask Imandra to check it for us - similar to a test, but mathematically checked for all possible games (as `game` is the free argument to the verification function).

 ```{.imandra .input}
 verify((game) => {